Beyond Point and ClickThe Expanding Demand for Coding Skills

 Coding skills are in high demand

-Seven million job openings in 2015 were in occupations which value coding skills.
+Seven million job openings in 2015 were in occupations which value coding.
 This corresponds to 20% of “career track” jobs, defined as those which pay a national living wage of at least $15 per hour.

 Coding skills are not just for programmers